xinwenfu/GenCyber/Firewall/README.md

 ### Hands-on 2 Configure firewall to allow ping

-Read <a href="https://github.com/xinwenfu/GenCyber/blob/main/Firewall/README.md#allow-and-block-ping">Allow and Block Ping</a>
+Read <a href="https://github.com/xinwenfu/GenCyber/blob/main/Firewall/README.md#allow-and-block-ping">Allow and Block ping</a>

 - Configure Windows Defender Firewall with Advanced Security to allow ping
 - Can you ping Windows VM from Kali VM now?

 ### Hands-on 3 Configure firewall to block IP

+Read <a href="https://github.com/xinwenfu/GenCyber/blob/main/Firewall/README.md#block-ips">Block IPs</a>

 - Configure Windows Defender Firewall to block the IP of Kali VM
 - Can you ping Windows VM from Kali VM now?